DCAN-Labs/hbcd-docs/docs/measures/eeg/index.md

 <p>No other participants show this artifact at channel E55.
 Visit <a href="artifacts" target="_blank">this page</a> for additional details on how the artifact manifests in the time-frequency plots and ERP derivatives for various tasks.</p>

 <p>The EEG working group is currently developing a method of ICA correction to remove this artifact.
-Until then, <strong>it is recommended to exclude the MMN task for this subject from analysis.</strong></p>
+Until then, <strong>it is recommended to exclude the MMN task for this subject from analysis (the impacted subject is flagged on the Loris platform).</strong></p>
-<p><b>TO DO: ADD DESCRIPTION OF HOW IMPACTED SUBJECTS CAN BE IDENTIFIED</b></p>
 </div>

 ### Faces Task